-- a) Existing resource condition: There are wetlands associated with stream channels, groundwater seeps, and enclosed landscape depressions within PGFHP.
-Many are shrub-dominated wetlands, and there is at least one large open-water wetland, created by a series of beaver dams, associated with a fish-bearing stream, and a forested wetland that is composed of western red cedar and red alder trees.
-See Appendix 6 - Map of streams and wetlands. - b) Resource protection measures: The Washington Forest Practices Act (FPA) requires wetland buffers, called Wetland Management Zones (WMZs), to protect wetlands greater than one-half acre with open water (Type A wetlands), and non-forested wetlands greater than one-half acre that are vegetated with water-tolerant plants (Type B wetlands).
+- a) Existing resource condition: There are wetlands associated with stream channels, groundwater seeps, and enclosed landscape depressions within CCHP.
+Many are shrub-dominated wetlands, and there is at least one large open-water wetland created by a series of beaver dams, associated with the main stem of Coulter Creek.
+The forests surrounding these wetlands are dominated by large diameter Douglas fir, western red cedar and red alder.
+See Appendix 1 Map of streams and wetlands. - b) Resource protection measures: The Washington Forest Practices Act (FPA) requires wetland buffers, called Wetland Management Zones (WMZs), to protect wetlands greater than one-half acre with open water (Type A wetlands), and non-forested wetlands greater than one-half acre that are vegetated with water-tolerant plants (Type B wetlands).
 The FPA does not require a WMZ for forested wetlands.
-Additional resources protection will be provided to all wetlands in the park, exciding the minimum requirements under Washington FPA rules. - c) Stewardship practice recommendations: Follow the policy adopted by resolution by the Kitsap Board of Commissioner in June 2015: Policy for the Protection and Restoration of Riparian and Wetland Management Zones in Kitsap County Parks (Appendix 7).
+Additional resources protection will be provided to all wetlands in the park while encompassing the minimum requirements under Washington FPA rules. - c) Stewardship practice recommendations: Follow the policy adopted by resolution by the Kitsap Board of Commissioner in June 2015: Policy for the Protection and Restoration of Riparian and Wetland Management Zones in Kitsap County Parks (Appendix 6).